Guo Songling: Dissatisfaction with Zhang Zuolin and rebellion

 During the Second Zhili–Fengtian War a personal grievance over a friend's removal from command caused him to retreat and nearly cost his army the war.
 A sense that he was being under-appreciated, along with gradual encouragement by Guominjun rival Feng Yuxiang to help put Zhang's more liberal son on the Manchurian throne, led to his mutiny in mid-1925.
+Guo's wife, Han Shuxiu was a close friend of Li Dequan who was General Feng's wife.
+Both Han and Li had attended the same Methodist Women's College in Beijing.
+Li was reported to have "stirred up" Han who in turn demanded that her husband overthrow the "Old Marshal" Zhang.

 Marching his division north towards Zhang's headquarters at Shenyang on 22 November, Guo met success in the early weeks of the offensive.
 However, when the city's Japanese garrison interfered in defence of Zhang and neither the expected popular support or assistance of the Guominjun appeared, his rebellion stalled.
+Guo had been regarded as Zhang's most capable general and most of his officers followed him in his rebellion.
+Once the rebellion stalled, his officers abandoned him and returned their loyalty to Zhang.
 Within the month his forces were surrounded by the Fengtian Army and annihilated.
 Guo and his wife were captured on 24 December 1925 and executed the next day on 25 December.
+The British journalist Bertram Lenox Simpson used the rebellion as an example of why Chinese women should not get a Western education, writing in an article "in the end the foreign educated wives got their way with the tragic reasons known".
+The bodies of Guo and Han were left on public display for three days as a warning to those who would betray Zhang.